Japanese Language and Japan Studies

 Minor in Japanese Language

-The objective of the Minor in Japanese Language is to enable students majoring in any field to acquire proficiency in the Japanese Language while at the same time understanding the culture and history of Japan.
+The objective of the minor in Japanese language is to enable students majoring in any field to acquire proficiency in the Japanese language while at the same time understanding the culture and history of Japan.

 Minor in Japan Studies

-The Japan Studies Minor provides students with an understanding of the language, culture and history of Japan and gives students a foundation on which to explore the future of this nation and its relations with others through out the world.
+The Japan Studies minor provides students with an understanding of the language, culture and history of Japan and gives students a foundation on which to explore the future of this nation and its relations with others throughout the world.
 Students of any major who intend to work overseas or in multicultural settings and firms within the United States will find this minor very useful.

 Clubs